vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 All five CTest targets pass, with no compiler warnings.
 This removes 54 production lines while keeping the existing format-facing motion plans.

+### Remove duplicate VM loop and analysis paths

+Loop handling already changes the executor's current command.
+Remove the extra action enum and result wrapper that repeated whether that command still exists.
+Requested loop repeats and temporary replays while coordinating the sequence endpoint now share their setup.
+Repeat snapshots use their existing map value directly instead of a one-field wrapper with a forwarding comparison.

+Analysis and prepass rendering use one silent-pass path.
+Tests verify that analysis executes once both with and without a prepass hook, and invokes that hook exactly once when present.
+Existing VM tests cover finite repeats, inferred and declared loops, loop counts, synchronized cutoffs, section playlists, and sustained notes.
+All 17 configured CTest targets have now been rebuilt and pass, including the additional standalone format suites.

 ## Further investigation

 - Compiler cursor: duplicated adapters for emitting ordinary performance events;